Over Ten Years of Experience

 Along with years long experience in non-litigation and litigation disputes, Ms. Gastil has represented both creditors and debtors through bankruptcy proceedings, including adversary proceedings.
 Ms. Gastil is focused on your goals.
 Bankruptcy often does not match with an individual's or business' actual goals, but there are almost always alternatives to reach those goals.
 Bankruptcy is not always the answer.
 Ms. Gastil aims to direct individuals and businesses down paths that serve their best interests.

 Ms. Gastil can also provide legal services to environmental protection groups and or individuals seeking to protect the environment and uphold compliance with environmental, land use, and open government laws.
 Ms. Gastil has been a long time environmental law enthusiast and has been involved as a volunteer in cases dealing with land use development.
 Ms. Gastil has served as General Counsel for the Banning Ranch Conservancy, an Orange County based environmental protection group that seeks to conserve about 400 acres of land situated between Newport Beach and Costa Mesa.
 Along with assisting on legal research projects, Ms. Gastil has lead the Finance and Administration Committee to assist in the group's day to day dealings and processes.

 Credit Abuse Resistance Education (C.A.R.E.)
 Committee: Ms. Gastil volunteers with the C.A.R.E.
 Committee in San Diego.
 This Committee is part of a program that seeks to educate high school and college students on the responsible use of credit and other fundamentals of financial literacy, as well as the potential consequences of poor money management and credit card abuse.
-Ms. Gastil has provided several presentations on financial literacy, including at the 2015 Women’s Resource Fair.
+Ms. Gastil has provided several presentations on financial literacy, including at the 2015 and 2016 Women’s Resource Fair.

-Copyright © 2019 gastillaw.com - All Rights Reserved.
+Copyright © 2020 Law Office of Michelle A. Gastil - All Rights Reserved.